sandialabs/seat-qgis-plugin/docs/src/seat_qgis_plugin/acoustics/03_species_properties.rst

    :scale: 100 %
    :alt: Secondary Constraint

-The Species Percent and Species Density files are located in the directory as specified by the "Secondary Constraint".
 For example, in the Paracousti Demo files, there is a directory called "species" that contains the Species Percent and Species Density files.
 The Species Percent and Species Density files have the names as specifed above e.g., "WhaleWatchPredictions_2021_01.csv".
 Opening one of these files in a text editor shows the following:

 **Example:**